maiwending/pDGTD_GDM/README.md

 ## Efficiency comparison:
 For the default example, the CPU times of different method are listed below:

-pDGTD Default mode: 2000 s
+pDGTD Default mode: 2000 s.
-pDGTD RELEASE mode: 180 s
+pDGTD RELEASE mode: 180 s.
-CST Studio Software: 662 s
+CST Studio Software: 662 s.

 ## Dependencies:
 For better efficiency, the user could replace the pDGTD.exe with the file in the "RELEASE mode" folder.